eric-lu-VT/cardgames.io/README.md

 ## Known Issues
 - Main Website
-  - Display of website header screws up presentation of front page screen on mobile devices
+  - Front page display screwed up
 - Liar's Poker
   - On join screen, hostship of game does not switch if host leaves
   - Name changing